Thomas Hunter Honors Program

 The Thomas Hunter Honors Program requires that students maintain breadth in their programs, create a significant pattern of courses in at least two academic areas of investigation (Humanities and Arts, Social Sciences, Sciences and Mathematics), including at least one laboratory science course.
 All programs must be approved every semester by a Council adviser.

-Students entering Hunter in fall 2013 or later, are required to complete the College’s Common Core requirements.
+Students must also fulfill the following graduation requirements: ENGL 120; Pluralism and Diversity; and, for those entering Hunter in fall 2001 or later, the Foreign Language Requirement.
 Note that all colloquia in the 200 or 300 series are “W” courses.

 Courses in Thomas Hunter Honors Program